 influenced by the Age of Enlightenment.

-Mavrogenous left her family and moved to Nafplio in 1823, in order to be in the core of the struggle.
-When the war ended, Ioannis Kapodistrias awarded her the rank of Lieutenant General and granted her a dwelling in Nafplio, to where she moved.
+Mavrogenous left her family and moved to Nafplio in 1823, in order to be in the heart of the struggle.
+When the war ended, Ioannis Kapodistrias awarded her the rank of Lieutenant General and granted her a dwelling in Nafplio.

 Miaoulis died on June 24, 1835, in Athens.
 He was buried in Piraeus near the tomb of Themistocles, founder of the ancient Athenian Navy.